ChibaPet/install-debian-zfs-sysvinit/README.md

 Oh, FWIW, this is intended to run off from the Debian standard live media.
 It's historically also run from Ubuntu live images.
 It can cross-install.

+Note that my funny try/catch trick is generally useful and I need to use it everywhere.
+Note also that I need to make this way more granular, with each option having its own checkpoint.
+I lump some things together now that should be distinct.
+But I want to get this out rather than just shoving the version de jeur into pastebins every few months for years now.